 - Cayman Learning Centre offers small group and one-on-one tutoring alongside the Arrowsmith programme, which is aimed at getting to the root of learning difficulties.

-- Clever Fish offers an after-school enrichment programme that includes homework supervision, academic intervention and activities such as robotics, arts and crafts and more.
+- CF School offers an after-school enrichment programme that includes homework supervision, academic intervention and activities such as robotics, arts and crafts and more.

 Homeschooled students have a variety of opportunities available to them and are invited to participate in many competitions offered to the schools (Sea Perch, Inter School Chess Tournament, First Robotics, Inter School Math Competition and the Rotary Club Science Fair).